gjbex/Workflows-for-HPC/source-code/worker-ng/single-column-data/README.md

 ## What is it?

-1. `single_column_data.slurm`: Slurm job script to run the cmoputations.
+1. `single_column_data.slurm`: Slurm job script to run the computations.
 1. `data.csv`: CSV data file to use.